JorensM/navkeys/README.md

 In this mode, navigatable elements will be those elements that have the attribute `navkeys` set to them.
 This mode is best suited if your website has unique, complex elements that are difficult to define using CSS selectors.

 #### Mixed mode
 This mode will have both manual and auto modes enabled.
-This mode is best suited if your website has a mix of repetitive structure as well unique elements.
+This mode is best suited if your website has a mix of repetitive structure as well as unique elements.

 ### Styling
 There are two ways you can style focused elements, depending on which value you passed to the `useClass` option.